With discreet academic insights and trusted data integration

 Low Commission | Licensed agents with reduced rates | 1–2% listing side |

-Flat-Fee Listing | MLS® exposure, optional add-ons | $1,000–$2,000 |
+Flat-Fee & FSBO | MLS® exposure, optional add-ons ~ Full Service | $1,000 – $7,000 |

-Alternative models aren’t just cheaper—they’re structurally different.
+Alternative models aren’t just cheaper they’re structurally different.
 You pay based on services provided, not a flat percentage tied to your home’s value.

 In practice, they’ve worked.
 The Richmond Fed notes that flat-fee models align pricing more closely with effort, improving client-agent efficiency and consumer outcomes.